-The tonal shades of the greasepaint and powder used by film actors would depend on the filming conditions, the character they were playing and individual preferences.
-Women generally selected a lighter skin tone than men, which reflected the social norms of the day – this was before the suntanning craze of the 1920s.
+The tonal shades of the greasepaint and powder used by movie actors would depend on the filming conditions, the character they were playing and individual preferences.
+Women generally selected a lighter skin tone than men, which reflected the social norm for light skin in the days before the suntanning craze got started in the 1920s.
 Many actresses felt light tones also made them look younger; needless to say some overdid it.

 Some actresses think that the lighter they can make themselves the more youthful they appear whereas they only succeed in making themselves look like billiard balls.
 A good natural flesh tint with a powdering over of flesh tinted powder to kill the gloss of grease paint cannot be improved upon.

-As the early screen actors usually did their own make-up, they had to know how they looked when photographed and how to apply it for the best effect.
+Early screen actors and actresses usually did their own make-up, so they had to know how they looked when photographed and how to apply it for the best effect.
 They also had to be able to judge the tonality of their make-up colours – to know how colour would look when converted to the black, whites and grays of blue-sensitive film.